Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication without a Secret Codebook: Joint Information Secrecy and Energy-Undetectability

 \begin{remark} The objective function in the optimization problem in the scaling with IS \eqref{optimization_secrecy} is not convex in general.
-Thus, we do not provide an explicit solution for this problem.
+Thus, we do not provide an explicit solution for this optimization problem.
 Instead, we derive our results in terms of the optimal power allocation in each eigen-direction as in the normalized KL divergence in each eigen-direction \eqref{optimal_power_implicit}.
-The optimal input covariance matrix that achieves the secrecy capacity in \eqref{secrecy_capacity} is investigated for special cases, for example, as in \cite{Optimum_Loyka}. \end{remark}

-\begin{theorem} The maximum number of covert nats that can be transmitted reliably with IS over MIMO AWGN channels, when the maximal covert coding rate with IS is diminishing, is $\mathcal{O}(\sqrt{n})$ nats and the scaling is given by:
+The optimal input covariance matrix that achieves the secrecy capacity in \eqref{secrecy_capacity} is investigated for special cases, for example, as in \cite{Optimum_Loyka}. \end{remark} \begin{theorem} The scaling of the maximum number of covert nats that can be transmitted reliably with IS over MIMO AWGN channels is given by:

-while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$. \end{theorem}

-\begin{proof} The full proof can be found in Appendix \ref{App:proof_thm3}.
-We derive an upper bound and a lower bound similar to that in the proof of Theorem \ref{thm:Scaling} by incorporating the secrecy capacity. \end{proof}
+while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$. \end{theorem} \begin{IEEEproof} The full proof can be found in Appendix \ref{App:proof_thm3}.
+We derive upper and lower bounds similar to the proof of Theorem \ref{thm:Scaling} by incorporating Corollary \ref{thm:sec_covert}. \end{IEEEproof}